 Easy to find

 The Finger Lakes Trail is pretty easy to find.
-Our interactive map is free and we have extensive paper maps, download files, and guidebooks available for purchase at the FLT Store and at outdoor and similar stores throughout the region.
+Our interactive map is free and we have extensive paper maps, download files, and guidebooks available for purchase at the FLT Store.
 You can also download GPS data for the trail through the store website.
 And if you get connected with your local hiking club, there are lots of hikers who can show you the way.